jonathanmorgan/context_text/README.md

     - In django 1.6, the django.contrib.admin line should already be uncommented, and you'll have to just add the admindocs line.

+- if 'django.contrib.admin' was commented out and you uncommented it, you'll need to initialize the database for the admins - go into directory where manage.py is installed, and run `python manage.py syncdb`.
+Make a note of the admin username and password.
+You'll need it to log in to the admins.

+    - In django 1.6, the django.contrib.admin application will already be uncommented by default, so you'll have done this above.

 - open up the `urls.py` file in the folder where settings.py lives and follow the instructions there for uncommenting lines to get the admins to work.

         from django.conf.urls import patterns, include, url